EmVance1/VanGo/README.md

 - `"minstd": "C++XX"`
 - `"include": "include/"`

 `minstd` declares compatibility.
 Dependency resolution will error on any library that requires a newer C++ standard than the project linking it.
-In this sense, `"C"` is always compatible.
-The rest should be self-explanatory.
+In the case of mixing C and C++, the builder assumes all C to be C++ compatible for ease of use, but the user must insure that this is in fact the case (i.e. no designated initializers in header files etc.).

 In addition, all libraries must have one of the following (but not both):